kasyanikita/vehicle_reid/README.md

 | osnet_ain_x0_5   | 0.64            | 0.36   | 0.639                     | 0.642                     | 0.719              | 0.722             |
 | osnet_ain_x0_25  | 0.2             | 0.11   | 0.570                     | 0.566                     | 0.657              | 0.654             |

+In order reproduce these trains run train.py from example folder.
+The VRIC dataset should be located at the path data/VRIC.

 # Visualize train 📈
 ``` shell
 tensorboard --logdir=<your_log_path>